 Adults in school are proactive and will always aim to limit situations where children lose focus or engage in disruptive behaviour.
 Before a verbal warning is given, staff will use non-verbal cues such as eye contact, body language, hand signals or general reminders about expectations to the whole class.
+Positive behaviour and expectations will be modelled.
 If a child continues to exhibit Disruptive or Difficult Behaviour, adults will respond calmly following the process set out below.